moj-analytical-services/rpackage_training/README.md

   * A testthat folder, where your R test scripts should be placed;
   * The testthat.R file, which runs the R scripts in the testthat folder.

-You can develop tests by:
+To develop tests:
-* Creating a new R script file in the testthat folder.
+* Create a new R script file in the testthat folder.
 		* There should generally be one R script for each function which will include all the tests you want to run on it.
   * Each test file should be named 'test_[function name].R'.
-* Using the R script to load in any data that you want the tests to use.
+* Use the R script to:
+  * Load in any data that you want the test(s) to use.
-* Specifying each test within the R script using the test_that() function.
+  * Specify each test using the test_that() function.

+An example test_that function test is as follows:

+    test_that("Returns vector of length five", {
+     expect_equal(length(your_function(x)), 5)
+    })

+Notice that:
-  * The first argument is for providing a clear description of the test you are running (e.g. "string is five characters long"); this being displayed to the user when the test is run.
+* The first argument is for providing a clear description of the test (in this example "Returns vector of length five") which is displayed to the user when the test is run.
 * Following the first argument, the test itself is specified within curly brackets {}.
 There are many varieties of test that can be created using the range of expect_ functions - for a full list see the [R Packages Testing chapter](https://r-pkgs.org/tests.html).
-There are also other functions you can use e.g. using the package vdiffr to test plots to see whether they look as expected.
 Some expect_ function examples are:
     * expect_equal(): Checks that two outputs are equal
     * expect_match(): Checks a string matches a regular expression
     * expect_output(): Checks the output has a specific structure such as a list
     * expect_error(): Check that the code returns an error in specific circumstances.

-An example test is as follows:

-    test_that("Returns vector of length five", {
-     expect_equal(length(your_function(x)), 5)
-    })
+  There are also other functions you can use e.g. using the package vdiffr to test plots to see whether they look as expected.

 An example R script is [here](https://r-pkgs.org/tests.html#test-structure).
 You'll notice this file includes:
 * A single context() call which provides a brief description of its contents.